scarfboy/watchapache/README.md

 watchapache
 ===========

-Tries to print a more skimmable version of apache logs coming from multiple vhosts.
+Tries to print a more skimmable version of apache access logs coming from multiple vhosts.

 ![watchapache screenshot](/screenshot.png)